ParabolicMinds/ParaTracker/README.txt

 INSTALLATION INSTRUCTIONS:

 You must have PHP on your web server to use ParaTracker.
+To use this version of ParaTracker, you need to open "ParaTracker-A.php".

-Copy ParaTracker's files onto your website, and then add a DIV or a frame somewhere that references the file "ParaTracker-A.php".
+To insert it onto a web page, add a frame somewhere on your website that references the file.

 Then, open ParaConfig.php in a text editor.
 Set the IP address and port of your server, as well as any other parameters that you feel like changing.
 RCon is available, but is disabled by default